Arsenopyrite

 The crystal habit, hardness, density, and garlic odour when struck are diagnostic.
 Arsenopyrite in older literature may be referred to as mispickel, a name of German origin.
+It is also sometimes referred to as mundic, a word derived from Cornish dialect and which also refers to a copper ore, as well as a form of deterioration in aggregate concrete made with mine tailings.

 Arsenopyrite also can be associated with significant amounts of gold.
 Consequently, it serves as an indicator of gold bearing reefs.
 Many arsenopyrite gold ores are refractory, i.e. the gold is not easily cyanide leached from the mineral matrix.

 Arsenopyrite is found in high temperature hydrothermal veins, in pegmatites, and in areas of contact metamorphism or metasomatism.

 Crystallography

 Arsenopyrite crystallizes in the monoclinic crystal system and often shows prismatic crystal or columnar forms with striations and twinning common.
 Arsenopyrite may be referred to in older references as orthorhombic, but it has been shown to be monoclinic.
 In terms of its atomic structure, each Fe center is linked to three As atoms and three S atoms.
 The material can be described as Fe3+ with the diatomic trianion AsS3−.
 The connectivity of the atoms is more similar to that in marcasite than pyrite.
 The ion description is imperfect because the material is semiconducting and the Fe-As and Fe-S bonds are highly covalent.